chrismgentry/Home-Range-Analysis/README.md

 Exercise Webpage - https://chrismgentry.github.io/Home-Range-Analysis/ <br></br>

-# References for spatial analysis in R:
+# References for home range analysis in R:
 Below you will find resources and tutorials with will provide assistance with this exercise.

 ## Datasets